M66B/FairEmail/FAQ.md

 You can disable a rule and you can stop processing other rules after a rule has been executed, which can be used to create a *not* condition.

+Since version 1.2061 rules can be part of a named group.
+Group names will be displayed in the list of rules.
+If a rule is part of a group, stop processing means stop processing the group.

 Since version 1.2018 there is a rule option to run rules daily on messages older than defined.

 The following rule conditions are available: